Vijayanth-Reddy-K/Simpletask-Modifications/Notes on Simpletask and Lua.md

 end
 ```

-The `extensions` argument (`e` in the function calls) is also a table with some custom Simpletask specific terms (such as due and threshold dates as strings, and recurrence behaviour) as keys, and corresponding custom values.
+The `extensions` argument (`e` in the function calls) is also a table with some custom Simpletask specific terms (such as due and threshold date strings, and recurrence behaviour) as values, and corresponding custom keys referencing these values.
 If, instead of checking for the existence of individual tags or lists, you wish to list or concatenate all the lists or tags, the code for doing so can be found [here](https://github.com/Vijayanth-Reddy-K/Simpletask-Modifications/blob/Add-Code/Individual%20Functions%20for%20Filtering%20and%20Grouping.md#understanding-tables-generated-by-simpletask).

 Note that if you wish to filter by lists or tags and also perform some additional functions, you can combine lua scripts with the in-built filters.
 (For more details, see [Tips](Tips.md))